Sidhu humbled, Channi declared Congress CM face for Punjab polls | Politics

 Along with Modi, Gandhi also hit out at AAP leader Arvind Kejriwal.

 ''Be it Narendra Modi or Kejriwal.
-Only one man speaks and when king takes the decision, the matter ends.
+Only one man speaks and when the king takes a decision, the matter ends.
 But Punjab cannot be run like that.
 Only the Congress can take Punjab forward.
 We take everyone along, give new vision and show a new path to Punjab,'' he said.

+''We have not done this once, but many times.
+And this is the difference between them and us,'' he said.

 Apparently aiming to counter the opposition attack following the Enforcement Directorate arresting his nephew, Channi accused AAP of the bid to tarnish his image.